Blue Chia Pudding

 And if you're looking for other recipes with butterfly pea powder, check out our blue latte and butterfly blue smoothie — both cute and delicious!

-For more chia pudding ideas instead, try this aromatic chai-spiced chia pudding or this strawberry tofu protein pudding!
+For more chia pudding ideas instead, try this aromatic chai-spiced chia pudding, matcha chia pudding, breakfast quinoa pudding, or this protein tofu chia pudding!

 Ingredients